Matthew’s article this week concentrates on moving to Vélez-Málaga.

 Property in Vélez-Málaga

 Apartments and villas are the main property for sale in coastal Vélez-Málaga.
-Fincas are thinner on the ground, though, as Vélez-Málaga is more of a built-up urban area than olive country.
+Fincas are thinner on the ground, though, as Vélez-Málaga is more of a built-up urban area than fruit tree country.

 Town houses and villas on the market in Vélez-Málaga can start from as low as €40k but rarely reach the millions.